 Statistical analysis

-For statistical analysis we used Matlab R2021a.
+For statistical analysis, Matlab R2021a was employed.
 The dataset used as well as the code to generate the results are publicly available publicly at the corresponding author github repository [].

-The pressure sensor streams data with a sampling rate of 25Hz and hence it is count data.
+The pressure sensor streams data with a sampling rate of 25Hz and hence, it is count data.
 In order to have the brushing duration to be in the form of count data as well, we map the labels of the videos onto the motion sensors (accelerometer and gyroscope) data stream.

 In order to report the parameters of interest in this study, it is important to represent the brushing duration using a model that can capture the inter-subject and intra-subject variabilities.
 Accordingly, we model the brushing duration using a Poisson regression model with a log link function and random effects by participant ID (both on intercept and on dental surfaces) and session ID (on intercept).
 Since there are regions that are skipped during brushing or have not been brushed with excessive pressure during a brushing session, we also represent the data using a zero-inflated Poisson regression model [] with fixed effects.
 However, the p-values obtained from both models suggest the same statistical claims using a significance-level (ɑ) of 5%. (see S1 appendix for mathematical details)